Show-han/PET-Reconstruction/README.md

 # Contrastive Diffusion Model with Auxiliary Guidance for Coarse-to-Fine PET Reconstruction
-This is the implementation of the **[Contrastive Diffusion Model with Auxiliary Guidance for Coarse-to-Fine PET Reconstruction](https://drive.google.com/file/d/1aV7waK-UADRcgL-Merqn3b1Kie3ePHcE/view?usp=drive_link)** **(early acccpeted by MICCAI 2023🔥🔥🔥)**, which is the **first work** that applies diffusion model to Pet Reconstruction.
+This is the implementation of the **[Contrastive Diffusion Model with Auxiliary Guidance for Coarse-to-Fine PET Reconstruction](https://drive.google.com/file/d/1aV7waK-UADRcgL-Merqn3b1Kie3ePHcE/view?usp=drive_link)** **(early acccpeted by MICCAI 2023🔥🔥🔥)**, which is the **first work** that applies diffusion model to PET Reconstruction.

 [//]: # (codebase: https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement)